karabayse/edabit/README.md

 * Repeat the same item multiple times
 * Video streaming plans
 * Is Sam with Frodo?
 * Say hello to guests
+* Half, Quarter, and Eighth